H3HELPLINE is here for you. We help anyone who needs support after an abortion. We care about your recovery, let us

 While everyone hopes that the conversation goes well, unfortunately this isn’t always the case.
 They may react strongly to the news and need some additional time to process everything.
 In these cases, it’s easy to feel guilty about upsetting them and be lost in feelings of despair or wondering how you could’ve approached the conversation differently.
 However, you need to remember that you can’t control how they react; you can only control how you choose to respond.

 So don’t forget – your health and self-care always comes before having to take care of or worry about what others will say or think.
 It takes a lot of courage and strength to open up about your past abortion to anyone, especially family members.
 Just as they may need time to process everything, you may need to process their reaction with someone.
-If this is the case, or you simply need someone to talk to, call H3Helpline at 866-721-7881.
+If this is the case, or you simply need someone to talk to, call or text H3Helpline at 866-721-7881.
 Our After Abortion Helpline is available 24/7 to talk with you and are all women who have experienced abortion first-hand as well.
 They’re here to not only listen and process with you, but to connect you with resources and community support in your area to help you find help, hope, and healing.
 Don’t hesitate to call; we’re here for you.